 Advanced practitioner accreditation lasts for three years.
 After this time, it will expire.

-Contact the Society and College of Radiographers’ Professional Officers for Education and Accreditation via: [email protected].
-They will be happy to advise and guide you with regards the feedback you have received and the assessment decision.
+If you disagree with an attestor or assessor decision, please contact the Society and College of Radiographers’ Professional Officers for Education and Accreditation via: [email protected] They will be happy to advise and guide you with regards the feedback you have received and the assessment decision.

 All decisions made by the Approval and Accreditation Board, and advice given by that board to the College Board of Trustees are final.